cramirezpe/QSO_clustering_analysis/generate_realisations/boxes_like_high_3x2_multibias_make0.md

-# Boxes with 2LPT features
+# Boxes with lognormal features

 I will run boxes for the three biases at the same time with this document.